Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 Do chair, space and room renters/mobile practitioners have to pay?

-Chair/space/room renters or mobile practitioners would not usually be required to register even if they hold client contact, appointment and treatment details on computer.
+Chair/space/room renters or mobile practitioners would not usually be required to register even if they hold client contact, appointment and treatment details on a computer.

 If you only hold medical information such as skin test results to allow you to provide a non-medical service for your clients, such as colouring/ waxing etc, you will not automatically have to register and pay the data protection fee.